Events & Tickets

 Ms. Sirota is a member of the acclaimed chamber sextet yMusic.
 Their virtuosic execution and unique configuration have attracted high profile collaborators including Paul Simon, Ben Folds and Anohni, and inspired an expanding repertoire of original works by prominent composers including Andrew Norman, Caroline Shaw and Chris Thile.

-Ms. Sirota has received the ASCAP Deems Taylor Award for her work in radio, and Southern Methodist University’s Meadows Prize, awarded to pioneering artists and scholars with an emerging international profile.
+Ms. Sirota won a 2015 Peabody Award, broadcasting’s highest honor, for her podcast Meet the Composer, which deftly profiled some of the most interesting musical thinkers living today.
+She also received the ASCAP Deems Taylor Award for her work in radio, and Southern Methodist University’s Meadows Prize, awarded to pioneering artists and scholars with an emerging international profile.
 She sits on the board of directors of Chamber Music America, the national service organization for ensemble music professionals.
-She received her undergraduate and master’s degrees from the Juilliard School, where she studied with Heidi Castleman, Misha Amory and Hsin-Yun Huang.
+Ms. Sirota received her undergraduate and master’s degrees from The Juilliard School, where she studied with Heidi Castleman, Misha Amory and Hsin-Yun Huang.

 Jonathan Vinocour, viola

 Jonathan Vinocour joined the San Francisco Symphony as Principal Viola in 2009, having previously served as Principal Viola of the Saint Louis Symphony and Guest Principal Viola of the Leipzig Gewandhaus Orchestra.
 A native of Rochester, he graduated from Princeton University with a degree in chemistry.
 He completed his master’s degree at the New England Conservatory, where he studied with Kim Kashkashian.